tari-project/rfcs/src/RFC-0303_DanOverview.md

 In particular, the consensus layer has _no idea_ whether an instruction's output is correct.
 If two-thirds (plus one) of the committee say that the results are correct, then consensus has been reached and the consensus layer is happy.

+For example, if consensus decides that 2 + 2 = 5, then for the purposes of this contract, that is the case.
 ### The Tari Virtual Machine

 The TVM is a WASM-based virtual machine designed to run Tari contracts.